-1.1.2 Domestic Permit-Exempt Wells
+1.1.2 Permit-Exempt Domestic Wells

-This Watershed Restoration and Enhancement Plan, the law that calls for it, and the Hirst decision are all concerned with the effects of new domestic permit-exempt water use on streamflows.
+This Watershed Restoration and Enhancement Plan, the law that calls for it, and the Hirst decision are all concerned with the effects of new permit-exempt domestic water use on streamflows.
 Several laws pertain to the management of groundwater permit-exempt wells in WRIA 9 and are summarized in brief here for the purpose of providing context for the WRIA 9 watershed plan.